metrixware-echoes-tech/puppet-strongswan/README.md

 ##Limitations

-Module supports only Debian systems.
+This module only supports Debian systems.

 ##Development